The 6-Step Process for Dealing with Employee Absenteeism

 2. Enforce your attendance policy consistently

 A habit doesn’t crop up overnight.
 A pattern of employee absenteeism is something that develops over time and may already be seen as accepted behavior by the time the issue lands on your desk.
-In order to learn how to handle employee absenteeism, you have to enforce your attendance policy consistently, each and every time.
+In order to learn how to handle employee absenteeism in the workplace, you have to enforce your attendance policy consistently, each and every time.

 That doesn’t mean you can’t show employees empathy or can’t have any wiggle room for emergencies.
 Instead, proactively build those situations into your policy.
 Have some escalation for unscheduled absences.
 One may be acceptable, but two may trigger a formal review.
 But remember: an unscheduled absence is much different than a “no-show.”